-Remuneration paid and or payable to, and in respect of directors of the group is subject to an aggregate annual pooled limit (the pooled amount) agreed to by members of the group at general meeting.
+Remuneration paid and or payable to, and in respect of directors of the Group is subject to an aggregate annual pooled limit (the pooled amount) agreed to by members of the Group at general meeting.
 The pooled amount last approved by the members was \$260,000 including superannuation at the general meeting held on 29 November 2019.

-No remuneration was paid by the subsidiary entity to key management personnel.
+No remuneration was paid by the subsidiary entities to key management personnel.

-Names of directors included in KMP disclosures, and dates of b. appointment / resignation where not full year:
+b.
+Names of directors included in KMP disclosures, and dates of appointment / resignation where not full year:

-Fadiya Ali Adele Ezzy Vivek Chopra (appointed 13/02/2020) Antony Floyd Alan Gibson (resigned 29/11/2019) Wendy Haigh Jason Hincks Paul Newman (resigned 13/02/2020) Kate Russell (appointed 30/05/2020) Graham West Deborah Wilmoth c.
+Fadiya Ali Adele Ezzy Vivek Chopra Antony Floyd Wendy Haigh Jason Hincks Kate Russell Graham West Deborah Wilmoth c.
 Loans to Directors and other KMP d.
 Other transactions with Directors and other KMP